Scotland

 Food

-Every town in Scotland will have one or two chippys.
-They serve wonderfully cheap, delicious, and horribly unhealthy fast food.
+In every Scottish town, you’ll find at least one or two chippies serving up delicious, cheap, and gloriously unhealthy fast food.
 You’ve got to try one!
 We love to ‘batter’ (deep-fry) our food, and you can get that done on just about anything.
-There’s battered fish, battered sausage, and even battered Mars bars.
+There’s battered fish, battered sausage, and even battered mars bars.
 My favourite is a battered pizza.
-It’s better than any pizza you’ll get in Italy, New York, Chicago, or anywhere else.
+It’s better than any pizza you’ll get in Italy, New York, or Chicago.
 I swear!

 Pubs are great places for sit-down meals on the cheap.
 If you’re like me and are a bit of an anxious traveller, look out for ‘Wetherspoon’ pubs.
 They’re cheap, have decent food, and you can order meals from your phone and have the food brought to your table!